kyasu1/rust-ptouch-usb/README.md

   iSerial                 3 000G0Z000000
 ```

-With those information we can intialize our configurations as follows.
+With these information we can intialize our configurations as follows.

 ```rust
 let config: Config = Config::new(Model::QL800, "000G0Z000000".to_string(), media)